 Famous for its dark red hues, some people don't know that there are many different colors in the garnet family.
 There are also more than one variety per color shade.
 More people are familiar with the orange variety called spessartite, but not many have heard of yellow garnet.

 Hessonite garnet is mainly orange, but it occur as yellow stones too.
 Topazolite is a variety of andradite garnet, and can also be called yellow garnet.
 However, topazolite stones are rare to find and a single carat could amount to several ten thousand dollars.

 Mali garnet, also a yellow-hued garnet, has a chemical composition that marry up both andradite and grossular combined.

 These gems are popular since they exhibit higher dispersion rates than diamond (excellent fire too!).
-Yellow garnets are generally eye-clean and will rarely have inclusions.
+Yellow garnets are generally eye-clean and will rarely have visible impurities.